udacity/CarND-Path-Planning-Project/README.md

 2. Submission:
 The feedback in the first submission was that the ego vehicle is to close to the preceding vehicle.
 In the test rounds which I did in the simulation collision was not happening.
 But anyways i tuned two parameters in my code to allow more safety distance.
 This time I did record a video (see doc/Result_Video.mkv).

+3. Submission:
+The feedback in the second submission was that the max acceleration was exceeded.
+Again due to the randomness of the simulator, i was neither able to reproduce such a problem on my local PC nor within the workspace.
+Anyway I decreased the lateral offset within my code achieve in general lesser lateral acceleration.